SPARTAN: A Sparse Transformer World Model Attending to What Matters: Sparse Transformer World Models

 \subsection{Interventions}

-We can extend our model to represent interventions in the cases where the model is trained on a dataset with a set of environments with intervened dynamics.
-During training, the model has access to the environment index $I$ for each transition but does not know which object is affected by the intervention.
+We can extend our model to represent interventions in cases where the model is trained on a dataset with a set of environments with intervened dynamics.\footnote{Note that this is an extension, rather than a requirement, to our approach to capture multi-environment training.
+In single environment cases, SPARTAN can be directly applied as described above.} During training, the model has access to the environment index $I$ for each transition but does not know which object is affected by the intervention.
 Conditioned on the current state $s^t_{1:N}$ and the environment index $I$, the model needs to identify a subset of $s^{t+1}_{1:N}$ as intervention targets and change the predictions (cf. Eq.~\ref{eq: intervened_CGM}).
 To do this, we keep a learnable codebook of \textit{intervention tokens}, $\mathcal{T}_{1:K} \in \mathbb{R}^{d \times k}$, where $d$ is the dimension of the state tokens and $K$ is the number of interventions.
 We append the corresponding intervention token $\mathcal{T}_I$ to the object tokens and proceed as described in the previous subsection.
-Here, $\bar{A}_{i(N+1)}=0$ indicates that there is no path from the intervention token to $s^{t+1}_i$ and therefore $s^{t+1}_i$ is not an intervention target, i.e. the prediction for $s^{t+1}_i$ is not affected to the changes in this environment.
+Here, $\bar{A}_{i(N+1)}=0$ indicates that there is no path from the intervention token to $s^{t+1}_i$ and therefore $s^{t+1}_i$ is not an intervention target, i.e., the prediction for $s^{t+1}_i$ is not affected by the changes in this environment.

 At test time, the model adapts to unknown interventions by observing sequences without the environment index.
 We perform adaptation by finding an intervention token $T_{adapt} \in \mathbb{R}^d$ that best fits the observed data via gradient descent in the token space.
 Note that the adaptation intervention token need not be in the discrete set of intervention tokens from training and can therefore model unseen environments.
 In Sec.~\ref{sec: experiments}, we show that this approach can generalise to the composition of previously seen interventions and leads to efficient adaptation.